 Don’t get me wrong, being a mother now is everything to me and quite possibly the best dream I never knew I had.
 It’s just that everything I knew about chasing my own dreams was challenged, even shattered.

 And so I wondered over and over if “chasing dreams” still apply to me in this season of my life.

-What does chasing dreams look like for mid-30 women with little humans to feed and raise, anyway?
+What does chasing dreams look like for us anyway, mid-30 creative women with little humans to feed and raise?